imaspons/Getting-and-Cleaning-Data-Course-Project/CODEBOOK.md

 y_train <- test/y_train.txt : 7352 rows, 1 columns
 contains train data of activities’code labels

+x_test and x_train names are change according to feature.txt file

-Merges the training and the test sets to create one data set Test_data (10299 rows, 563 columns) is created by merging subject_test, y_test, x_test using rbind() function Train_data (10299 rows, 563 column) is created by merging subject_train, y_train, x_train using rbind() function Subject (10299 rows, 1 column) is created by merging subject_train and subject_test using rbind() function Merged_Data (10299 rows, 563 column) is created by merging test_data, train_data cbind() function
+Merges the training and the test sets to create one data set Test_data (2947 rows, 563 columns) is created by merging subject_test, y_test, x_test using cbind() function Train_data (7352 rows, 563 column) is created by merging subject_train, y_train, x_train using cbind() function MergedData (10299 rows, 563 column) is created by merging test_data, train_data using rbind() function

-Extracts only the measurements on the mean and standard deviation for each measurement TidyData (10299 rows, 88 columns) is created by subsetting Merged_Data, selecting only columns: subject, code and the measurements on the mean and standard deviation (std) for each measurement
+Extracts only the measurements on the mean and standard deviation for each measurement MergedData2 (10299 rows, 88 columns) is created by subsetting MergedData, selecting only columns: ID, activity and the measurements on the mean and standard deviation (std) for each measurement

-Uses descriptive activity names to name the activities in the data set Entire numbers in code column of the TidyData replaced with corresponding activity taken from second column of the activities variable

-Appropriately labels the data set with descriptive variable names code column in TidyData renamed into activities
-All Acc in column’s name replaced by Accelerometer
+Appropriately labels the data set with descriptive variable names All Acc in column’s name replaced by Accelerometer
 All Gyro in column’s name replaced by Gyroscope
 All BodyBody in column’s name replaced by Body